-(10) Security Signs:

-One sign providing notice of a security system is permitted at each frontage and shall be affixed to a building.

-- (11) Freestanding, off-site and detached signs are prohibited except as expressly permitted in this section or in § 60-410 D.(10) Exempt Signs. - (12) Signs may encroach into required frontages and across R.O.W. lines, but shall not encroach into other properties. - (13) The Development Department may approve a sign that is not consistent with the regulations of this section when the sign is designed as a site-specific piece of civic art if it determined that such sign is consistent with the intent of this Article VIII.
+- (10) Security Signs: One sign providing notice of a security system is permitted at each frontage and shall be affixed to a building. - (11) Freestanding, off-site and detached signs are prohibited except as expressly permitted in this section or in §60-410 D. (10) Exempt Signs. - (12) Signs may encroach into required frontages and across R.O.W. lines, but shall not encroach into other properties. - (13) The Development Department may approve a sign that is not consistent with the regulations of this section when the sign is designed as a site-specific piece of civic art if it determined that such sign is consistent with the intent of this Article VIII.

-R. Exterior Lighting
+Q. Exterior Lighting

-- (1) Exterior lighting shall comply with the regulations contained in § 60-420 D.(1), except as modified in this sub-section. - (2) Exterior lighting shall be "dark skies friendly." - (3) Residential buildings, or mixed-use buildings containing residential, shall not be wall-washed nor flooded or up-lit. - (4) Surface parking lots shall use direct cut-off fixtures.
+- (1) Exterior lighting shall comply with the regulations contained in §60-420 D. (1), except as modified in this sub-section. - (2) Exterior lighting shall be "dark skies friendly." - (3) Residential buildings, or mixed-use buildings containing residential, shall not be wall-washed nor flooded or up-lit. - (4) Surface parking lots shall use direct cut-off fixtures.

-S. Utilities
+R. Utilities

 - (1) Underground Utilities.
-See § 113-27 and § 113-28. - (2) Solar access and energy considerations:
+See §113-27 and §113-28. - (2) Solar access and energy considerations.

 Access to sunlight for present and potential solar energy systems, both on and offsite, as well as building siting, orientation and landscaping shall be considered by the Development Department as a part of the review of any application.
-Solar panels shall be located so as not to be visible from the primary frontage.

-§ 60-890: Thoroughfares
+§ 60-890 Form Based District: Thoroughfares